 Validity and Reliability

 Two of the most important criteria that make an examination effective and fair are validity and reliability.
 Validity is a subjective measure of the overlap between the real-life skills that the exam purports to measure and the skills that are actually tested.
-To illustrate with an example: let’s assume that we need to measure how effective trainee receptionists are at dealing with English-speaking hotel guests.
-An examination task which simulates a desk-front encounter with a guest would be a fairly valid test.
+To illustrate by means of an example: let’s assume that we need to measure how effective trainee receptionists are at dealing with English-speaking hotel guests.
+An examination task that simulates a desk-front encounter with a guest would be a fairly valid test.
 Having the trainees translate an extract from a tourist guide would be less valid for this particular purpose.

 Just to be perfectly clear: reliability and validity are independent criteria: this means that it is possible for any measurement to be very reliable but not valid for some uses or visa-versa.
 The weighing scales in my bathroom, for instance, are reasonably reliable (they will not give wildly different readings if I step down and climb back on), but I know for a fact that they produce a figure that is two kilograms below my actual weight, so the measurement is not so valid.
 The converse, i.e., validity without reliability, is also possible.
 I’ve been told that bus conductors in England used to ask children to put their right arm over their head and touch their left ear in order to determine if they were eligible for a reduced rate ticket: because young children tend to have proportionately larger heads than older ones, they would not be able to do this, which provided the conductor with evidence about their age.
 This test was valid enough for the needs of the conductor, but clearly its reliability was compromised by differences in individual anatomy, clothing and so on.
-In fact, in fields like education, where the most important qualities are hard to convert to numbers, it is often the case that the more reliable a test is, the less valid it tends to be.Embed from Getty Images
+In fact, in fields like education, where the most important outcomes are hard to convert to numbers, it is often the case that the more reliable a test is, the less valid it tends to be.Embed from Getty Images

 Just how effective are the University Entrance Exams?

-The first strand of my argument is fairly straightforward: Unless the Ministry of Education release information about the facility and discriminatory value of each individual test item and the correlations between the marks of different raters, there is simply no way to confirm or disprove such claim.
+The first strand of my argument is fairly straightforward: Unless the Ministry of Education release information about the facility and discriminatory value of each individual test item, and the correlations between the marks of different raters, there is simply no way to confirm or disprove such claim.
 If the competent authorities are incapable of calculating these statistics on their own, or unwilling to do so, they could -at minimum- make the anonymised raw data publicly and freely available.
-One is not normally of suspicious or cynical mind, but when the information that would provide us with indisputable proof of the Exams’ reliability is inexplicably withheld from scrutiny, questions are bound to be raised.
+One is not normally of a suspicious or cynical mind, but when the information that would provide us with indisputable proof of the Exams’ reliability is inexplicably withheld from scrutiny, questions are bound to be raised.

-Moreover, because of the high premium placed on reliability, in the exams we tend to test only what what can be reliably measured.
+Moreover, because of the high premium placed on reliability, in the Exams we tend to test only what what can be reliably measured.
 To illustrate: a hypothetical candidate who can ponder why the textbooks and the children’s literature of my generation referred to Basil the II as the ‘Slayer of Bulgarians‘ (Βουλγαροκτόνος), whereas contemporary textbooks call him ‘the Macedonian’ would likely make a better-than-average historian.
 But because such inquisitiveness cannot be measured reliably, candidates are tested in their ability to recall trivia that can be unambiguously marked, such as the start and end of said Emperor’s reign or his place of birth.
 The construct that is tested, it would seem, is considerably reduced in scope compared to the construct that needs to be measured.

-To recap: the public confidence in the reliability of the University Entrance Exams is misplaced.
+To recap: the public confidence in the reliability of the Greek University Entrance Exams is misplaced.
 Even conceding that the Exams produce reliable data about the candidates, it seems that it’s the wrong kind of data.
 In this sense, we are not unlike the proverbial drunkard who lost his keys in a dark alley but went to look for them under a lamp post, because “that’s where the light is”.
 As a test for entry into tertiary education, the exams should select those candidates who can go beyond the given truth, but we insist on testing them on what they’ve been taught, because we like to think it’s more ‘reliable’.